The Clear Edge

 The critical insight most founders miss: revenue and cash aren’t the same thing.

-The gap between earning and using can be 30–60 days with traditional invoicing, or up to 12 months with annual contracts paid monthly.
+The gap between earning and using can be 30–60 days with traditional invoicing, and up to 12 months with annual contracts paid monthly.

 Run this last Friday of every month.
 45 minutes.
 Permanent.